ivan-m/FPSyd-Streaming/Slides.md

 ---------------

 Notes
+:   * `forall`, etc. needed to close off input or output for
+      Producers/Consumers/Effects.
-:   * Conduit is considering ditching foralls
+    * Conduit is considering ditching foralls
+    * Conduit actually uses something similar for its internal Stream Fusion

 > * `Stream (Of a) m r` is analogous to a `Source` or `Producer` in
 >   conduit and pipes